 2.4 Cytotoxicity Test

-This method used BSLT (Brine Shrimp Lethality Test), The cytoxicity test was assessed by determining the value of LC50values through a pobit analysis based on theresults of 50% larvae deaths and calculated using a linear regression equation y = a + bx(Meyer, et al., 1982).
+This method used BSLT (Brine Shrimp Lethality Test), The cytotoxicity test was assessed by determining the value of LC50values through a pobit analysis based on theresults of 50% larvae deaths and calculated using a linear regression equation y = a + bx(Meyer, et al., 1982).

 2.4.1 Preparation of the Tested Samples.
 The stok solution was prepared by balancing 30 mg of the extract dissolved with200 µL DMSO 1%and1.500 µL seawater toproduce2000 ppm, further diluted until the concentrations 1000 ppm, 100 ppm, 10 ppm, 1 ppm, and 0,1 ppm.
 Each concentration has 3 replications.Thecontrolsolutionwasprepared200µLDMSO1%putedintothevialsandadded 1.500 µL seawater, the variantion of concentrations made same as the stok solution but there is no addition of the sample.